Preload (cardiology): Estimating preload

 The end diastolic pressure of the right ventricle can measured directly with a Swan-Ganz catheter.
 For the left ventricle, end diastolic pressure is most commonly estimated by taking the pulmonary wedge pressure, which is approximately equal to the pressure in the left atrium when the lungs are healthy.
 When the heart is healthy the diastolic pressure in the left atrium and left ventricle are equal.
 When both the heart and lungs are healthy, pulmonary wedge pressure is equal to left ventricle diastolic pressure and can be used as a surrogate for preload.
 Pulmonary wedge pressure will overestimate left ventricle pressure in people with mitral valve stenosis, pulmonary hypertension and other heart and lung conditions.

 Estimation of preload may also be inaccurate in a chronically dilated ventricles because additional new sarcomeres cause the relaxed ventricle to appear enlarged.

 Factors affecting preload

 Preload is affected by venous blood pressure and the rate of venous return.
 These are affected by venous tone and volume of circulating blood.

 Preload is related to the ventricular end-diastolic volume; a higher end-diastolic volume implies a higher preload.
 However, the relationship is not simple because of the restriction of the term preload to single myocytes.
-Preload can still be approximated by the inexpensive echocardiographic measurement end diastolic volume or EDV.
+Preload can still be approximated by the inexpensive echocardiographic measurement end-diastolic volume or EDV.

-Preload increases with exercise (slightly), increasing blood volume (overtransfusion, polycythemia) and neuroendocrine excitement (sympathetic tone).
+Preload increases with exercise (slightly), increasing blood volume (as in edema, excessive blood transfusion (overtransfusion), polycythemia) and neuroendocrine activity (sympathetic tone).

 An arteriovenous fistula can increase preload.

 Preload is also affected by two main body "pumps":